 DISSOLUTION OF THE ASSOCIATION

-In the event of the dissolution of the Association, once all valid debts have been satisfied, all remaining Association assets (funds. property, etc) will be liquidated and all funds donated to an historical preservation charity as determined by the then sitting Board of Directors.
+In the event of the dissolution of the Association, once all valid debts have been satisfied, all remaining Association assets (funds. property, etc) will become the property of the Grand Army of the Republic Civil War Museum and Library or their legal successors.

 INDEMNIFICATION OF DIRECTORS AND OFFICERS AND OTHER PERSONS